Should You Ever Edit While You’re Writing?

 I don’t think I’ve ever written a novel draft that didn’t involve massive changes between Draft 1 and Draft 2, especially in the early chapters.

-I’ve got a novella on the go currently, and while that was easier to draft than my longer novels, I’ve still ended up cutting two early chapters of material going from Draft 1 – Draft 2.
+With my novella Not So Imaginary, I’ve ended up cutting two early chapters of material going from Draft 1 – Draft 2.

-When I first drafted Lycopolis, there were all sorts of things that had to change.
+When I drafted the first book in the Lycopolis trilogy, there were all sorts of things that had to change.
 I cut out two characters, for instance.
 So I could get through to the end of that draft, I didn’t go back and change the chapters they appeared in until I’d finished the whole thing.

 If you realise, part way through drafting, that you’re going to need to do some heavy rewriting earlier on in your novel: